Avalon, California: History

 The sons of Phineas Banning bought the island in 1891 from the Lick estate and established the Santa Catalina Island Company to develop it as a resort.
 The Banning brothers fulfilled Shatto's dream of making Avalon a resort community.
-They built a dance pavilion in the center of town, made additions to the Hotel Metropole and steamer-wharf, built an aquarium, and created the Pilgrim Club (a gambling club for men only).
+They built a dance pavilion in the center of the city, made additions to the Hotel Metropole and steamer-wharf, built an aquarium, and created the Pilgrim Club (a gambling club for men only).
 Just as the Bannings were anticipating the construction of a new, Hotel Saint Catherine, their efforts were set back on November 29, 1915, when a fire burned half of Avalon's buildings, including six hotels and several clubs.
 In 1919, due to debt related to the 1915 fire and a general decline in tourism during World War I, the Bannings were forced to sell the island in shares.

 In February 1919, chewing gum magnate William Wrigley Jr. bought a controlling interest in Santa Catalina Island and its associated properties from the Banning Brothers.
 Wrigley devoted himself to preserving and promoting it, investing millions in needed infrastructure and attractions, including the construction of the new Catalina Casino, completed May 29, 1929.
 In order to encourage growth, Wrigley purchased additional steamships to service Avalon, including the SS Virginia (renamed the SS Avalon) and the SS Catalina which was launched on the morning of May 3, 1924.
-Wrigley also brought attention to the town of Avalon by having his Chicago Cubs use the island for the team's spring training from 1921 to 1951, absent the war years of 1942–45.
+Wrigley also brought attention to the city of Avalon by having his Chicago Cubs use the island for the team's spring training from 1921 to 1951, absent the war years of 1942–45.
 The ball field was at the southwest border of Avalon, between Tremont Street and the golf course.

 Following the death of William Wrigley Jr. in 1932, his son Philip K. Wrigley took over the Santa Catalina Island Company.
 Philip continued his father's work in the improvement of the infrastructure of the City of Avalon.
 During World War II, the island was closed to tourists and used for military training facilities, including a U.S. Maritime Service training facility in Avalon.
 Catalina's steamships were expropriated for use as troop transports, and the U.S. Maritime Service set up a training facility in Avalon.